mautic/mautic/.github/PULL_REQUEST_TEMPLATE.md

 | Q                                      | A
 | -------------------------------------- | ---
-| Branch?                                | 3.x for features or enhancements / 3.2 for bug fixes <!-- see below -->
+| Branch?                                | "features" for features or enhancements / 3.2 for bug fixes <!-- see below -->
 | Bug fix?                               | yes/no
 | New feature?                           | yes/no
 | Deprecations?                          | yes/no